What is BeAware and how to get rid of it

 Potential risks of BeAware

-The BeAware adware itself is not so harmful as viruses or ransomware.
+The BeAware adware itself is not as harmful as viruses or ransomware.
 Still, having it on your Mac might be potentially dangerous for system safety.

 Once installed, BeAware starts displaying a warning ‘Update required’ message, asking you to renew the app to the latest version.
-Here’s how it looks like:
+Here’s what it looks like:

 How to get rid of BeAware

-There are several steps to eliminating the BeAware adware.
+There are several steps you may want to take to remove BeAware from Mac.
 First, you need to delete any suspicious programs and malware-related components from your Mac.
 Next, it’s time to get your browsers back by reconfiguring them and removing the shady extensions.